awelm/blog/content/posts/sine.md

 ---
-title: "Simplifying the GNU C Sine Function"
+title: "My Useless Contribution to the GNU C Sine Function"
 date: 2021-12-18T11:09:07-08:00
 draft: false
 math: true
 ---

 Have you ever wondered how computers calculate trigonometric functions like `sin` and `cos`?
-You might recall from calculus that any differentiable function can be expressed as an infinite polynomial sum known as the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series).
-I always assumed that trigonometric function implementations used Taylor Series under the hood because CPUs are only capable of basic arithmetic.

-I recently decided to dive into the [glibc](https://www.gnu.org/software/libc/) (GNU C Library) source code to verify whether the `sin` function was actually implemented using the Taylor Series.
-While reading the source code for the Taylor Series calculation, I noticed some small improvements I could make.
+Because CPUs can only do basic arithmetic, I always guessed that these functions were implemented using the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series).
+I recently decided to dive into the [glibc](https://www.gnu.org/software/libc/) (GNU C Library) source code to verify my theory.
+While reading the code I noticed some small improvements I could make.
 This article discusses the [changes](https://patchwork.sourceware.org/project/glibc/patch/20211212183503.9332-1-akilawelihinda@ucla.edu/) I merged into glibc and the background knowledge required to understand them.

 ### Taylor Series Review
 A Taylor Series lets you approximate any differentiable function as a polynomial.
 This polynomial approximation becomes increasingly accurate as you include more terms in it.
 Every Taylor Series also has a center point and the approximation becomes less accurate for values further from the center.
 All the Taylor approximations in the figure below are centered around 0.